 Updated March 2019

-We’ve produced a Bathroom Retailers Market Performance Report for 2018/2019.
+We’ve produced a Bathroom Market Report for 2019.

 The report enables industry leaders to understand in more detail how and why they measure up against their competitors in the digital landscape.